 Born Patricia Gail Dickerson in Broken Bow, Oklahoma on June 5, 1948 (the daughter of country singer Tex Dickerson), Gail knew at an early age that she wanted to be a singer.
-Her parents separated when she was five years old and she moved to Washington State with her mother and two brothers.
-Her last name was changed when her mother remarried and Gail and her siblings were adopted by their loving stepfather Darby Davies.
+Her parents separated when she was four years old and she moved to Washington State with her mother and two brothers.
+Her last name was changed when her mother remarried and Gail and her siblings were adopted by their loving stepfather Darby Alan Davies.
 After graduating from high school, Gail moved to Los Angeles, where she met and married a jazz musician.
 She attempted a brief career in jazz but quit after they divorced and went to work at A&M Records as a session singer, backing such legendary artists as Hoyt Axton, Neil Young and Glen Campbell.
 She was even invited to sit in on a recording session (produced by Phil Spector) with ex-Beatle John Lennon.

 "Sitting at the board between John Lennon and Phil Spector was one of the most exciting things that happened to me at A&M," Gail recalls. " John was very nice but Phil was a bit crazy.
 He kept screaming at the musicians, firing them and then hiring them back again."

-Determined to stake her claim as a singer, Gail signed with CBS/Lifesong Records.
+Determined to stake her claim as a singer, Gail signed with CBS/Lifesong Records in 1978.
 Her debut album earned her three Top 20 hits: No Love Have I (originally recorded by Webb Pierce), a remake of the 1957 Johnny & Jack classic Poison Love and one of Gail's own compositions entitled Someone Is Looking For Someone Like You.
-This particular song has since been translated and recorded in seven languages by such internationally known artists as Nana Mouskouri, George Hamilton IV and bluegrass legends The Country Gentlemen.
+This song has since been translated and recorded in seven languages by such internationally known artists as Nana Mouskouri, Susan McCann, Iona & Andy, George Hamilton IV, and bluegrass legends The Country Gentlemen.

-Gail signed with Warner Bros.
-Records in 1979 and became the first female producer in the history of country music.
-She delivered a series of successful albums and hit singles during the 1980s (click on discography for a list of titles) and was voted "Best New Female vocalist" by the DJs of America.
-Gail took a short hiatus in the winter of 1982 to give birth to her only child, Chris Scruggs, also the son of Gary Scruggs and the grandson of banjo legend Earl Scruggs.
+Unhappy with the production of her first album, Gail signed with Warner Bros.
+Records in 1979 and became the first female record producer in the history of country music.
+She delivered a series of successful albums and hit singles during the 1980s (click on the discography page for a list of song titles) and was voted "Best New Female Vocalist" by the DJs of America and nominated for a ACM and CMA Award.

 RCA Records signed Gail in 1984 to produce Where Is A Woman To Go with her longtime friend and bass player Leland Sklar.
 The first single from this album, Jagged Edge of A Broken Heart, quickly made it's way into the Billboard Top 20.
-The follow up, a song entitled Unwed Fathers, did not fare as well.
+The follow up, a song entitled Unwed Fathers, didn't fare as well.
 Written by John Prine and Bobby Braddock, and featuring Dolly Parton singing harmony, Unwed Fathers was thought to be too controversial for country radio.

-Gail traveled to London, England in 1985 to perform at the Wembley Festival.
+Gail traveled to England in 1985 to perform at the Wembley Festival.
 Inspired by a British musician named Hank Wangford, she returned to Nashville and formed a country/rock band called Wild Choir.
 Considered by many to be the forerunner of today's Americana movement, the band released one self-titled album produced by Gail and her guitarist Pete Pendras.